DallasMorningNews/flythrough/README.md

 Labels can be used on waypoint frames to point out specific features or locations within the waypoint of that frame.
 The `labels` key takes the form of a JSON array, with each object in the array requiring three keys (all of which are required): `text`, `x` and `y`.
 Pro tip: Do not include too many labels on a single frame.
 It should be find at larger screens, but on smaller screens, things could get crowded.

 `text`: **(string)** Text that appears in the label.
 Shorter = better.

 `x`: **(string)** The x position of the label in viewport width (vw) units.

 `y`: **(string)** The y position of the label in viewport width (vw) units.

-A word about labels: You may be wondering why the `y` position is listed in vw, instead of vh, or why we're using vw instead of percentages.
+**A word about labels:** You may be wondering why the `y` position is listed in vw, instead of vh, or why we're using vw instead of percentages.
 VW is used to for the `y` position to maintain the label's position in respect to the flythrough's aspect ratio.
 Placing these labels will take some trial and error, so be patient.

 ##Tips and Tricks
+*Google Earth's fly throughs will "wait" at each waypoint for a number of seconds before moving on to the other.
+To have overlays appear shortly after the waypoint is reached, list the `end` time for each waypoint the moment the animation pauses at that location.

+*In the tutorial listed above by Tom Nurse and Nassos Stylianou, these fine fellows instruct you on how to change the time your animation waits between each waypoint.
+They suggest four seconds, but I would recommend one or two, to prevent what are perceived delays of your animation playing but not actually doing anything as it waits at each waypoint.

+*If you use a video size with an aspect ratio different than .5625, there are a couple lines you can change in flythrough.css that will fix any issues you may be experiencing.
+First, convert your aspect ratio to vw by multiplying by 100.
+On line 36, change the `height` of .titleCard to your new value in vw.
+Likewise, on line 241, sub the 56.25vw for your value.